vthwin/plantify/README.md

 # 🪴 Plantify

-Plantify is a responsive eCommerce platform for plant enthusiasts, offering a seamless browsing and purchasing experience.
+Plantify is a platform for plant enthusiasts, offering a seamless, responsive browsing and purchasing experience.

 **Desktop and Mobile Preview:**